 What is the theme of the World Plenary Meeting?

 The theme of the event is “Living the Spirit of Ubuntu: Responding with hope to God’s call to care for creation and one-another”.
 Strongly echoing the ‘Golden Rule’ (Love your neighbour as yourself), the word ubuntu refers to the deeply held belief, morality and custom that every person is worthy of being recognised, respected and heard, and that we as human beings are all interdependent.

 It implies a collective responsibility to ensure that all members of the community have the means of subsistence and learning and participation.
 It further extends to care for the environment, since people are part of the same divinely given creation that is an interdependent whole.

 What is on the agenda of the World Plenary Meeting?

 Three interrelated strands will inform the World Plenary Meeting: ubuntu/community, healing historical injustice and care for creation.
 We expect that these discussions will combine into an epistle or minute to be shared with all Friends everywhere.
-We hope to share an outline timetable in August 2023.

 How much does it cost to attend the World Plenary Meeting?

 Online places are ‘pay as led’, with a recommended base-fee of $130 USD in higher income countries and $13 USD in lower income countries.

 Do I need to be nominated by my Yearly Meeting to attend the World Plenary Meeting in person?

 You do not need to be nominated by your Yearly Meeting for an online place at the World Plenary Meeting.